cancamilo/dataworks-gis/README.md

 - Time series charts showing the variations of several climate and solar irradiance parameters for a selected region in a selected time frame.
 - A bar chart visualization of the top months by precipitations, temperature or solar radiation in a specific region.
 - A pivot table that shows time trends of a specific parameter and a selected group of cities.
 Useful for comparing the trends between different regions.
+- A filled map filtered by country and datetime with points colored according to a selected parameter.

 Such visualizations can aid in decision-making processes related to renewable energy and sustainable building development.